AI Revolution 101

 Contemporary arts

 I worked as an artist creating sculptures, installations, and conceptual art.
-My work is in some significant collections.
+My artworks are held in international collections, most notably Hommage to Steve Jobs and How Art Works? at the Museum of Modern Art in Warsaw.
 I have exhibited in major institutions and galleries internationally: Ain't No Sorry, Museum of Modern Art, Warsaw, Poland; Fitting in Space, 98 Weeks Project, Beirut, Lebanon; No, No, I Hardly Ever Miss a Show, Zacheta National Art Gallery, Warsaw, Poland; Eternal September, Skuc Gallery, Ljubljana, Slovenia; Hunky Dory, Karlin Studios, Prague, Czech Republic; Animal Manifest, Raster Galllery, Warsaw; As you can see, Museum of Modern Art, Warsaw.
+See my full art résumé and portfolio here

 How art works? – a serious movie about problems and solutions is a video focusing on art world, global culture, and metaphysics that went viral in the art corner of the Internet.
 This 12-minute film was watched by over 35k people, exhibited internationally, and is part of the collection at the Museum of Museum of Modern Arts in Warsaw.
 It was co-created with Tymek Borowski.